websight-io/docs/docs/cms/developers/publishing/index.md

   PublishView getPublishView(@NotNull Resource resource);

   /**
-   * Get publish view for the given content resources parent.
+   * Get publish view for the given content resource's parent.
 The view may contain
    * {@link PublishStatus#GHOST} resource views.
 Results are returned only for child resources
-   * matching the predicate - the predicate is applied also to published resources during getting
+   * that match the predicate.
+The predicate is also applied to published resources when getting
    * ghosts.
    *
    * @param parent content resources parent
    * @param filter used to filter the child resources
-   * @return publish views for resources matching the predicate */
+   * @return publish views for resources that match the predicate */
   @NotNull
   List<PublishView> getPublishViews(@NotNull Resource parent, @NotNull Predicate<Resource> filter);